VolpeUSDOT/covid_waze/Waze_COVID_todo.md

 - Crash data correspondence
  + Crash indicator historically for the strength of the relationships in different places (and by road functional class)

+## 2020-07-14

+- National week: sum only for FIPS in a CBSA, Metropolitan
+- National day: Same, also make sure that bl2020 is available as well, as well as _nf and non-nf versions
+- Stop making Index_cleaned